Self-Concordant Perturbations for Linear Bandits: Future Directions

-Our results leave several questions open: \begin{itemize} \item \textbf{Tightness of the regret bound.} We have shown that SC-FTPL on the Euclidean ball achieves a suboptimal regret rate of $O(d\sqrt{n \ln n})$, stemming from the $d^2$ dependence of the variance of the local norm of the loss estimator.
-Whether this rate is tight remains an open question. \item \textbf{Existence of self-concordant perturbations for general convex bodies.} It remains unclear whether such perturbations exist beyond specific domains.
-A promising direction is to investigate the entropic barrier, a universal self-concordant barrier defined for any convex body \citep{bubeck_entropic}, and determine whether it systematically admits a corresponding perturbation distribution. \item \textbf{Extending self-concordant perturbations beyond linear losses.} \citet{HazanLevy} showed how self-concordant regularization can be used for convex bandits.
-It would be natural to explore whether the perturbation-based perspective developed here can yield similar benefits in that setting. \end{itemize}
+Our work open up to several unexplored research directions.
+First, we have shown that the regret of \SCFTPL\space on the $\ell_2$ ball is bounded in $\O(d\sqrt{n \ln n})$ for our choice of self-concordant perturbation.
+Whether this rate is tight for \FTPL\space introduced by any perturbation scheme remains an open question.

+Second, we have not established the existence of self-concordant perturbations for general convex bodies.
+It remains unclear whether such perturbations exist beyond specific domains.
+A promising direction is to investigate the entropic barrier, a universal self-concordant barrier defined for any convex body \citep{bubeck_entropic}, and determine whether it systematically admits a corresponding perturbation distribution.